nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 Once both processes are updated, we can try it out again.

+!!! note

+    If you're curious about how to get the exact URI for the conda package you're looking for, you can use [Seqera Containers](https://seqera.io/containers/) search query and just copy paste the URI, instead of going ahead with creating a container.

 ### 1.7 Run the workflow again

 This time it should all work.